Manavjangid/Data-Analysis/README.md

-# Data-Science
+# Data-Analysis
-Here are all the Projects that I made related to Data Science.
+Here are all the Projects that I made related to Data Analysis.